 Fats are a staple of the keto diet, but avoid unhealthy ones as they can lead to an increase in inflammation:

-- Hydrogenated and partially hydrogenated oils, including soybean, canola, corn and grapeseed oil and margarine
+- Moreover, hydrogenated and partially hydrogenated oils, including soybean, canola, corn and grapeseed oil and margarine

 - Packaged products like cookies and crackers